a378ec99/bcn/README.md

 # bcn
 **Blind Compressive Normalization**

-The algorithm uses a large (hopefully) sample by feature matrix to detect systematic biases across measurements, assuming a low rank corruption and a certain incoherence between signal and corruption.
+The algorithm uses a hopefully large sample by feature matrix to detect systematic biases across measurements, assuming a low rank corruption and a certain incoherence between signal and corruption.

 **Dependencies**